USING PHP 5 IS DANGEROUS

 Which specific version of PHP 7 should I upgrade to?

-If you are unable to upgrade to 7.2, then at a minimum you should upgrade to PHP 7.1.
-Full support for PHP 7.1 will end in 1 month.
+If you are unable to upgrade to 7.3, then at a minimum you should upgrade to PHP 7.2 Full support for PHP 7.1 has ended as well.

 However, you will continue to receive security updates for another year after that.